 - In 2009, 88.1% of children in Asian families in Iowa were U.S. citizens, as were 91.4% of children in Latino families.

 Latino and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Iowa’s economy.

 - The 2012 purchasing power of Latinos in Iowa totaled $3.4 billion—an increase of 996% since 1990.
 Asian buying power totaled $2.2 billion—an increase of 713% since 1990, according to the Selig Center for Economic Growth at the University of Georgia.

 - Iowa’s 2,834 Asian-owned businesses had sales and receipts of $782.6 million and employed 10,130 people in 2007, the last year for which data is available.
 The state’s 2,455 Latino-owned businesses had sales and receipts of $455.7 million and employed 3,289 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

 Unauthorized immigrant families are integral to Iowa’s economy as taxpayers.

-- Unauthorized immigrants in Iowa paid $73.6 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Iowa paid $64.1 million in state and local taxes in 2010, including $47.7 million in sales taxes, $12 million in state income taxes, and $4.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 - Iowa employers and unauthorized workers paid between $50.3 million and $77.8 million in Social Security and Medicare taxes to the federal government in 2007— benefits these workers will never collect.